 Susan MacDermid oversees Real Branding’s strategy and business development practices, leveraging insight into customer behavior to develop digital strategies that achieve marketing objectives.
 Susan’s clients have included 25 of the world’s top 100 brands: ABC, Adidas, Anheuser-Busch, AOL, AT&T, BMG, Cartier, Citibank, Coca-Cola, Delta, Diageo, Disney, EMI, ESPN, Fujitsu, GE, GM, Hitachi, HBO, IBM, Johnson & Johnson, Lipton, Matsushita, Panasonic, Sony, Sprite, Toshiba, Transamerica, Warner Bros., UBS, and Unilever.

 Prior to joining Real Branding, Susan held various management roles: Founder and President of a $10 million overseas office for Modem Media (acquired by Digitas, since acquired by Publicis), and Managing Director of InfoPlus, a privately held integrated marketing agency.
-She has a dozen international awards for marketing achievement and...
+She has a dozen international awards for marketing...
 Read More.

 John Maeda is a world-renowned graphic designer, artist, and computer scientist and is a founding voice for “simplicity” in the digital age.
 He has pioneered the use of the computer for people of all ages and skills to create art.
 Maeda’s early work redefined the use of electronic media as a tool for expression by combining skilled computer programming with a sensitivity to traditional artistic concerns.
 This work helped to develop the interactive motion graphics that are prevalent on the Internet today.
 He also initiated the Design by Numbers project, a global initiative to teach computer programming to visual artists through a freely available, custom software system that he designed.
 He has displayed his work at numerous exhibitions, lectured extensively worldwide, and has published several...
 Read More.